FIELD JOURNAL.

 The dream of “Write Once, Run Anywhere” Infrastructure as Code has mutated into a nightmare of technical debt.
 It’s time to embrace verbose, native code.
 Around 2018, many of us in the DevOps space shared a collective dream.
 We believed that with enough clever Terraform coding, we could abstract away the underlying cloud provider completely….

-Hybrid vs Multi‑Cloud in 2025: What Systems Engineers Actually Need to Know
+Hybrid vs Multi-Cloud Architecture: What Systems Engineers Actually Face in 2025

 By 2025, the boardroom debate about “moving to the cloud” is largely over.
-It has been replaced by the far more complex engineering reality of managing the resulting sprawl.
-The discussion around Hybrid vs Multi-Cloud in 2025 has gained traction as businesses seek optimal solutions for their infrastructure needs.
-Understanding Hybrid vs Multi-Cloud in 2025…
+It has been replaced by the far more complex engineering reality of managing the resulting sprawl. >_ Architect’s Brief Architecture overview before you dive in ▼ Generating brief… This article focuses on the implications of Hybrid vs Multi-Cloud in 2025 for Systems…

 Beyond the Migration: Best Practices for Running Omnissa Horizon 8 on Nutanix AHV

-In our previous guide, we covered the milestone event of Omnissa (formerly VMware EUC) officially supporting Horizon 8 on Nutanix AHV.
-We discussed the “why” and the high-level “how” of getting your workloads migrated off ESXi and onto the native Nutanix hypervisor.
-Now, the dust has settled.
-Your connection servers are talking to Prism Element,…
+In the previous guide, we covered the milestone of Omnissa (formerly VMware EUC) officially supporting Horizon 8 on Nutanix AHV — the “why” and high-level “how” of migrating workloads off ESXi onto the native Nutanix hypervisor. >_ Architect’s Brief Architecture overview before you dive in ▼ Generating brief… Now the dust has settled.
+Your connection servers…

 When you migrate to Azure SQL Managed Instance (MI) or Azure SQL Database, one of the biggest sighs of relief is handing backup management over to Microsoft.
 Out of the box, Azure provides excellent operational recovery capabilities.
 You get automatic full, differential, and transaction log backups.
 You get Point-in-Time Restore (PITR).
 You get geo-redundancy to…